 EE phone contracts with no upfront cost

-EE’s other notable selling points are extensive 5G coverage and Swappable Benefits on select plans.
+EE’s other notable selling points are extensive 5G coverage and Inclusive Extras on select plans.

 What to look for in phone contracts with no upfront cost

-Make sure you check if the contract you’re eyeing includes any customer incentives, such as rewards schemes.
+Make sure you check if the contract you’re eyeing includes any customer incentives, such as free gifts or rewards schemes.
 With some schemes offering money off high street brands, as well as weekly treats and exclusive deals, you may decide it’s worth opting for a pricier plan with a bigger-name network to access such benefits.

-According to Ofcom, the average person in the UK gets through around 5.6GB of data per month, so bear that in mind when you’re shopping around.
+According to Ofcom, the average person in the UK gets through around 5.6GB of data per month.
 But the best way to find out how much data you’ll need is to check how much you’re using now.

 You’ll find your data usage within your network’s smartphone app, or you can log into your account online.

 Pros and cons of no upfront cost phone contracts

 - No need to find a hefty lump sum